WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/l.md

 ## l10n, localization

-Acronym for *localization*.
+Abbreviation for *localization*.

-OK to abbreviate *localization* as *l10n*.
+It's OK to abbreviate *localization* as *l10n*.
 Spell out on the first mention.

 For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).